openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

 * `format`: REQUIRED when the `credential_identifier` was not returned from the Token Response.
 MUST NOT be used otherwise.
 String that determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
 Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
 When this parameter is used, `credential_identifier` parameter MUST NOT be present.
 * `proof`: OPTIONAL.
 Object containing the proof of possession of the cryptographic key material the issued Credential would be bound to.
-The `proof` object is REQUIRED if the `proof_types` parameter is non-empty and present in the `credentials_supported` map of the issuer metadata for the requested credential.
+The `proof` object is REQUIRED if the `proof_types` parameter is non-empty and present in the `credential_configurations_supported` map of the issuer metadata for the requested credential.
 The `proof` object MUST contain a following claim:
     * `proof_type`: REQUIRED.
 String denoting the key proof type.
 The value of this claim determines other claims in the key proof object and its respective processing rules.
 Key proof types defined in this specification can be found in (#proof_types).
 * `credential_identifier`: REQUIRED when `credential_identifier` was returned from the Token Response.
 MUST NOT be used otherwise.
 String that identifies a Credential that is being requested to be issued.
 When this parameter is used, the `format` parameter and any other Credential format specific set of parameters such as those defined in (#format_profiles) MUST NOT be present.
 * `credential_response_encryption`: OPTIONAL.
 Object containing information for encrypting the Credential Response.
 If this request element is not present, the corresponding credential response returned is not encrypted.